Skip to main content

 • Difficulty: Moderate

-By far one of the most accessible and scenic hikes in Banff National Park, the Plain of Six Glaciers Teahouse Trail offers expansive views of the impressive mountain features that surround Lake Louise, including Mt.
+By far one of the most scenic hikes in Banff National Park, the Plain of Six Glaciers Teahouse Trail offers expansive views of the impressive mountain features that surround Lake Louise, including Mt.
 Lefroy, Mt.
 Victoria, and the Victoria Glacier.

 After your steady hike up, enjoy your lunch at the plateau before continuing 1 km (0.6 mi.) to talus slopes that provide a view of Abbot Pass and the Abbot Pass Hut.
 Make sure you stop by the Plain of Six Glaciers Tea House for a well deserved snack before heading back.

-6. Saddleback Pass
+6. Saddleback Pass in Lake Louise

 • Distance: 7.4 km (4.6 mi.) return trip